nanlab-tech/turborepo-nextjs-babylonjs/README.md

 # Turborepo starter for Next.js app with Babylon.js scene

-This is an starter project for Babylon.js scene and Next.js app.
+This serves as an introductory project for the integration of Babylon.js scenes within a Next.js application.
-The project offers approach where all 3D logic is separated in the package.
+The project is designed to employ a structured approach whereby all 3D logic is encapsulated within a dedicated package.
-The package with 3D logic exposes API which is used in the Next.js app.
+This package, responsible for housing the 3D logic, exposes a well-defined API that is subsequently employed within the Next.js application.

 ## What's inside?